Answers to many common questions about our style, equipment, first looks, and the general flow of the wedding day photography.

 How far in advance do I need to book you?

 Weekends tend to fill up quickly as couples commonly book a photographer shortly after a venue is chosen.
-However, I also work with couples still searching for a photographer just months or weeks in advance of their wedding day.
-Ask me about your particular date, and I will let you know if I am still available.
+However, I also work with couples still searching for a photographer for the next year as well as just months in advance of their wedding day.
+Ask me about your particular date and I will let you know if I am still available.

 Do you have liability insurance?

-Absolutely, it is required to even step foot in many venues, parks, and other historic locations!=.
+Absolutely, it is required to even step foot in many venues, parks, churches, and other historic locations!
 I can forward my certificates to your venue or locations as necessary.

 I have a different question or want more information on something you touched on.